 In most cases, your website should be updated automatically to 4.7.1 and you should receive an email from your host regarding the update.

 You will need to review your website and make sure there are no problems after the automatic upgrade.
-Depending on the hosting service you use, you should be able to revert your website to the version before upgrade if you experience any issues.
+Depending on the hosting service you use, you should be able to revert your website to the version before upgrading if you experience any issues.

 WordPress version 4.7.1 Security Fixes

-The security release post on WordPress news blog highlights security issues that affect WordPress 4.7 and all of the previous versions of the software.
+The security release post on the WordPress news blog highlights security issues that affect WordPress 4.7 and all of the previous versions of the software.

-Here’s the list of all the eight security issues as listed on WordPress codex for 4.7.1 update.
+Here’s the list of all the eight security issues as listed on WordPress codex for the 4.7.1 update.

 - PHPMailer update fixing Remote code execution (RCE) – WordPress uses PHPMailer library as the basis for its email functionality.

 - The REST API issue that exposed user data for all users who had authored a post of a public post type.
 WordPress 4.7.1 limits this to only post types which have specified that they should be shown within the REST API.

 - Cross-site scripting (XSS) via the plugin name or version header on update-core.php.